ScorpioBroker/ScorpioBroker/docs/en/source/config.rst

    overwrite: noOverwrite

 7. spring:- Used to define the basic details of the project like service name as well as to provide the configuration details for Kafka, flyway, data source, and cloud.
+DO NOT CHANGE THOSE UNLESS YOU KNOW WHAT YOU ARE DOING!

 .. code-block:: JSON